×

 Joining with fellow students brings a powerful sense of community to your learning experience.
 You'll find common cause with your peers within our student organizations.
 In addition, the School of Education sponsors events focused on issues relevant to you through regular programming on student and faculty research, community building, and invited lecturers.

-University-Wide Honors
+University-Wide Awards & Honors

 The School of Education participates in the Alpha Sigma Nu (ASN) Honor Society.
 Each Spring, new candidates are invited to participate in ASN, the national society of Jesuit College and University throughout the world.
 Candidates are students from across the University who excel in scholarship, loyalty and service, and promote Ignatian values for life.
 The Induction ceremony takes place the following October in Madonna Della Strada Chapel on the Lake Shore campus.

-School of Education Honors & Awards
+School of Education Awards & Honors

-Deans List
+Dean's List

 The School of Education Dean's List will be awarded each term based on following the criteria: